What are HMRC campaigns and disclosure opportunities?

 The department run HMRC campaigns or tax amnesties to prompt those taxpayers with undisclosed income or gains to come forward voluntarily.
-Essentially HMRC adopt a “carrot and stick” approach.
+Essentially HMRC adopts a “carrot and stick” approach.

 - HMRC will almost certainly not prosecute